Trusted WordPress tutorials, when you need them most.

 Simply press the following keys to force a hard refresh in your web browser.

 Usually, forcing a hard refresh will solve your problem.
-However, if it does not, then you need to clear your browser cache to make sure that you are seeing the live version of a web page.
+However, if it does not, you need to clear your browser cache to ensure that you are seeing the live version of a web page.

 Clearing Browser Cache in Google Chrome